 The increasing globalisation and internationalisation within trade and industry have led to a growing demand for managers with an international perspective as well as the ability to evaluate the economic consequences of their decisions.

-An MSc in Economics and Business Administration - Finance and International Business not only provides you with the professional qualifications for making strategic decisions concerning difficult and complex financial matters, but also gives you experience and competence in acting in an international context.
+An MSc in Economics and Business Administration - Finance and International Business not only provides you with the professional qualifications for making strategic decisions concerning difficult and complex financial matters, but also gives you experiences and competences in terms of acting in an international context.

 The programme in Finance and International Business exposes you to an international educational environment where students come from different countries and thus have different cultural backgrounds.

-The programme provides a theoretical framework for advanced academic study of finance and international business that enables you to solve practical problems in the international business community.
+The programme provides a theoretical framework for advanced academic study of finance and international business, which enables you to solve practical problems in the international business community.

 The opportunities for participating in exchange and internship programmes either in Denmark or abroad make it a genuinely international education.

-Students that hold a bachelor’s degree in Business Administration or a BSc degree from Business and Social Sciences, Aarhus University can pursue direct admission to MSc programmes in Economics and Business Administration (including the MSc in Economics and Auditing) after they finish their bachelor’s degree programme.
-Please note that there are specific requirements to the composition of the electives for the Danish Bachelor’s degree in Business Administration and Commercial Law.
+Students that hold a Bachelor of Science degree in Economics and Business Administration (HA) or variants hereof from Aarhus University can pursue direct admission to the MSc programmes in Economics and Business Administration after they complete their Bachelor’s degree programme.

-If you hold a degree from another university, you can have your qualifications assessed by Aarhus University, Admission in order to find out if you meet the admission requirements.
-Please contact email@example.com for further information.
-You can receive a pre-assessment between 1 September and 1 December.
-The assessment will prioritize the sufficient content of the following subjects and ECTS-points, cf. below.
+If you hold a degree from another university, your qualifications will be assessed once you have applied for admission.
+The assessment will prioritize the sufficient content of the following subjects and ECTS-points: